Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

-What is the role of these components in reasoning?
-Theoretically, the simplest reflex agent is specified by a single \emph{reactive rule}: at the occurrence of a certain condition, he performs a certain action.
-Diagrammatically, his behavior builds upon three components: a rule (R), an ability (A) associated to the action required by R and a susceptibility (S) associated to the triggering condition activating the rule.

-Suppose the rule R to be a \emph{reactive rule} of the type ``\emph{if perception then do action}''; using the previous elements, the susceptibility S would enable the transmission of perception, the ability A would enable the performance of action.
-If R, A, S hold, if perception is captured, the action is performed.
-More in general, R may also be instantiated by a non-conflicting rule-base; in this case A and S could stand as sets of abilities/susceptibilities associated to the rules in R (the diagram makes abstraction of the individual associations).
-R may be also a mathematical formula (a \emph{transformational rule}); in this case S denotes the ability to collect the required input parameters, and A the ability to compute the expression specified by R.

-Increasing the complexity of the world to be taken into account to activate R---as for instance memory aspects, that cannot be perceived in the environment in real-time---we need to introduce a model of the world (M), i.e.~a simplified representation adequately interpreting the sensory inputs.

-This architecture is however opaque for providing reasons to action, because what links M and R in driving action is a mere syntaxic relation.
-In contrast, if we posit the rule in terms of a commitment (C) to a condition to be satisfied, the minimal model triggering the action corresponds to the negation of the belief (E) that the satisfying condition does hold.
-This new architecture would provide intuitive reasons to explain behaviour: the agent acts because there is a \emph{conflict} between what he wants and what (he thinks) it holds.
-However, three dependencies still need to be added for a plausible agent architecture:
+\Gio{If we posit a behavioural rule in terms of a commitment (C) to a condition to be satisfied, the minimal model triggering the action corresponds to the negation of the belief (E) that the satisfying condition does hold.
+This provides a simple basis to explain behaviour: the agent acts because there is a \emph{conflict} between what he wants and what (he thinks) it holds.
+The CAES agent architecture allows us to capture additional functional dependencies, as for instance:}

-\begin{itemize} \item \emph{enactive perception} (from the set of active commitments, amongst which C, to S): the perceptual experience has to be entrenched with the course of action to which the agent is committed, mostly to be ready to anticipate potential (usually negative) outcomes by adequate monitoring; \item \emph{affordance activation} (from the set of active expectations, amongst which E, to A): because the epistemic conflict is specified at higher-level, an additional informational channel is needed to contextualize the capabilities of the agent to the current situation; \item \emph{affordance inhibition} (from a commitment C', stronger than C, to A): a certain action may produce consequences which are in conflict with stronger desires; in this case, even if perceived, the associated affordance is inhibited to prevent the triggering of the action. \end{itemize}
+\begin{itemize} \item \emph{enactive perception} (from the set of active commitments Cs to a certain susceptibility S): the perceptual experience has to be entrenched with the course of action to which the agent is committed, mostly to be ready to anticipate potential (usually negative) outcomes by adequate monitoring; \item \emph{affordance activation} (from the set of active expectations Es to an affordance A): because the epistemic conflict is specified at higher-level, an additional informational channel is needed to contextualize the capabilities of the agent to the current situation; \item \emph{affordance inhibition} (from a commitment C', stronger than C, to A): a certain action may produce consequences which are in conflict with stronger desires; in this case, even if perceived, the associated affordance is inhibited to prevent the triggering of the action. \end{itemize}

-The resulting diagram is as follows (red arrows are dependencies building upon conflicts, blue circle-headed arrows are inhibitors, densely dotted arrows refer to sets of active commitments/expectactions):